 In the case of owner-built houses, you’ll have to have built your new home on land that was previously owned or leased by you.
 If this requirement is fulfilled, then you need to be able to show that more than 90% of the interior from the previously existed house was removed or replaced.
 You can also qualify if you owned a non-residential property and later rebuilt it into your home.
 Lastly, for costs from major additions to the house to be eligible for any rebates, those additions must have increased living space by a factor of two.

-In either case, the calculations are similar.
-For example, let’s take a look at how you would calculate the taxes and rebates on a home purchased in Ontario.
+For both the GST and HST rebates, the calculations are similar.
+Let’s take a look at how you would calculate the taxes and rebates on a home purchased in Ontario.

 $320,000 x 13% = $41,600 ($16,000 GST portion of HST and $25,600 provincial portion of HST)